How to Use Ci and Ne in Italian

 Loro si svegliano. – They wake up

-Speaking of reflexive verbs, I also have to say that ci is needed to formulate the impersonal form of a reflexive verb to avoid the repetition of the impersonal pronoun si
+Speaking of reflexive verbs, it’s also important to note that ci is needed to formulate the impersonal form of a reflexive verb to avoid the repetition of the impersonal pronoun si

 Let’s see an example of the impersonal use of a non-reflexive verb and a reflexive one to better understand this situation.